ckuelker/gitit-tools/README.md

 # Introduction

-The goal of __gitit-tools__ is to add command line functions to `gitit` by providing scripts in set that can be used to manage a `gitit` instance.
+The goal of __gitit-tools__ is to add command line functions to `gitit` by providing scripts in a set that can be used to manage a `gitit` instance.

 [Gitit](https://github.com/jgm/gitit) is a wiki program written by John MacFarlane in Haskell.